anabeto93/Transaction-Comparator/readme.md

 NB: One of the reasons for choosing `homestead` is because it serves Laravel projects with `SSL/TLS` by default.

+## Additional Notes
+You can ignore the above steps and simply run `php artisan serve` to run the application which will be served at `http://127.0.0.1:8000`

+But security purposes, following the above steps is strongly advised.

 ## Testing
 To test the functionalities of this project, simply run `./phpunit`.